-Visitors at one of Scotland’s most significant historical locations are being invited to take part in archaeological dig at the site of the final Jacobite Rising clash.
+Visitors at one of Scotland’s most significant historical locations are being invited to take part in an archaeological dig at the site of the final Jacobite Rising clash.

 Experts armed with both traditional archaeology tools and cutting-edge technology are peeling back layers of earth to reveal untold stories of the final clash of the Jacobite Rising in 1746.

-Leading the dig is the trust’s Head of Archaeological Services, Derek Alexander.
+Leading the dig is the Trust’s Head of Archaeological Services, Derek Alexander.
 He is working in collaboration with the Trust’s team at Culloden Battlefield and Professor of Conflict History and Archaeology at the University of Glasgow, Tony Pollard.

-Derek said: “It's always exciting to be working at Culloden Battlefield and so many of the artefacts have great stories to tell.
+Mr Alexander said: “It's always exciting to be working at Culloden Battlefield and so many of the artefacts have great stories to tell.

-“Even small scale pieces of fieldwork can contribute to a better understanding of how the battle unfolded.
+“Even small-scale pieces of fieldwork can contribute to a better understanding of how the battle unfolded.
 We are really looking forward to working with Professor Pollard again and to making use of the techniques he has developed and honed at Waterloo.”

 READ MORE: